Elicitation Techniques in Business Analysis

 Observations

-Observation of a process presents an opportunity to interact with stakeholders within an organization.
-Observations can be used effectively with other techniques such as interviewing and surveys to help gather and validate requirements.
+Observation of a process presents an opportunity to interact with organizational stakeholders.
+Observations can be used effectively with other techniques, such as interviewing and surveys, to help gather and validate requirements.
 In passive observation, business analysts do not interact with the stakeholders during the observation process, while in active observation, the business analyst can interact with the stakeholders and ask questions or even participate in the activities.
 Now that you’re up to date on elicitation techniques, you’re ready to brave requirements gathering like a pro.

 FAQ’s